AdobeDocs/control-panel.en/help/performance-monitoring/using/workflow-monitoring.md

 >[!IMPORTANT]
 >
->This feature is available to Campaign Classic v8 and Campaign Standard customers.
+>This feature is available to Campaign v8 and Campaign Standard customers.

 When [!DNL Adobe Campaign] workflows are paused or completed, they leave temporary tables on your instances database that consume space and can lead to performance issues.

 Control Panel allows you to identify those workflows and clean the temporary resources generated on your instances.

-Technically, this operation executes the **[!UICONTROL Database cleanup technical workflow]** that runs on your Campaign instance everyday (see [Campaign Standard](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/application-settings/technical-workflows.html#list-of-technical-workflows) and [Campaign Classic](https://experienceleague.adobe.com/docs/campaign-classic/using/monitoring-campaign-classic/data-processing/database-cleanup-workflow.html) documentation).
+Technically, this operation executes the **[!UICONTROL Database cleanup technical workflow]** that runs on your Campaign instance everyday (see [Campaign Standard](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/application-settings/technical-workflows.html#list-of-technical-workflows) and [Campaign v7/v8](https://experienceleague.adobe.com/docs/campaign-classic/using/monitoring-campaign-classic/data-processing/database-cleanup-workflow.html) documentation).

 To clean paused and completed workflows, follow these steps: